rtasan/val-scripts/README.md

 ### Prerequisites - IMPORTANT!
 - You need to have .NET5 installed, you can download it here. https://dotnet.microsoft.com/download/dotnet/5.0/runtime
+- You need to enable the GLTF plugin inside Blender
+- Blender 2.9x or higher is needed.
 ## Extracting maps